IntrntSrfr/stare/README.md

 idk yet im working on it.

-A `config.json` file is required, make sure it's put wherever its being ran from.
+A `config.json` file is required, make sure it's put wherever its being run from.

 | Key               | Value                        |
 |-------------------|------------------------------|